-Research Interests: corporate reorganization and bankruptcy; corporate managerial and financial law; municipal bankruptcy; theory of the firm
+Research Interests: reorganization and bankruptcy; corporate law; theory of the firm

-Vince Buccola is an Assistant Professor at the Wharton School.
-His research and teaching focus on the law of corporate management and finance, with emphasis on reorganizations and bankruptcy.
-Before entering academia, Buccola clerked for Judge Frank H. Easterbrook, of the U.S. Court of Appeals for the Seventh Circuit, and was a trial lawyer at Bartlit Beck.
+Vince Buccola is an Assistant Professor at the Wharton School, where he studies corporate financial law, with an emphasis on reorganization and bankruptcy.
+Before coming to Wharton, Buccola was a Bigelow Fellow at the University of Chicago Law School.
+He clerked for Judge Frank H. Easterbrook, of the U.S. Court of Appeals for the Seventh Circuit, and practiced law at Bartlit Beck.
 He is a graduate of the University of Chicago Law School (JD) and Wesleyan University (BA).

 Abstract: Since credit derivatives began to substantially influence financial markets a decade ago, rumors have circulated about so-called “net-short” creditors who seek to damage promising albeit financially distressed companies.
 A recent episode pitting the hedge fund Aurelius against broadband provider Windstream is widely supposed to be a case in point and has at once fueled calls for law reform and yielded an effigy of ostensible Wall Street predation.
 This article argues that creditor sabotage is a myth.
 Net-short strategies work, if at all, by in effect burning money.
 When therefore an activist creditor shows its cards, as all activists must eventually do, it also reveals an opportunity for other to profit by thwarting the activist’s plans and saving threatened surplus.
 We discuss three sources of liquidity that targeted firms could tap to block a saboteur—“net-long” derivatives speculators, the targets’ own investors, and bankruptcy.
 We conclude that it is exceedingly difficult for creditors to make money hobbling debtors and that there is little reason to believe anyone tries.
 We then examine the Windstream case and find, consistent with our theory, that the strongest reason for thinking Aurelius aimed at sabotage, namely that everyone says so, is weak indeed.
 Our analysis suggests that calls for law reform are addressed to a non-existent or at worst self-correcting problem.
 Precisely for this reason, however, the persistent appeal of the sabotage myth is a lesson in political rhetoric.
 A story needn’t be true for some to find it useful.